 - Dysregulation of vascular endothelial growth factor (VEGF)

-- Often contains gliotic tissues, calcifications and blood in various stages
+- Often contains gliotic tissues, calcifications, and blood at various stages

-- Highly variable ranging from an incidental finding, seizure, headache, ischemia due to vascular steal, and hemorrhage
+- Highly variable, ranging from an incidental finding to seizure, headache, ischemia caused by vascular steal, and hemorrhage

-- “Bag of worms” on MR with minimal to no mass effect
+- “Bag of worms” on MRI with minimal to no mass effect

 - 85% are supratentorial

-- Iso to slightly hyperdense vessels with avid enhancement
+- Isodense to slightly hyperdense vessels with avid enhancement

 - 25% will have calcifications

 - Dependent on flow rate, direction, and presence of hemorrhage